Frequently Asked Questions

 Q. What can the New Payments Platform do?

-1. Speed: the ability to make payments in real time, with close to immediate funds availability to the recipient.
+- Speed – the ability to make payments in real time, with close to immediate funds availability to the recipient

-24/7 availability: the ability to make and receive low-value payments 24/7 outside normal banking hours.
+- 24/7 availability – the ability to make and receive payments 24/7, outside normal banking hours

-2. Data enriched: the ability to send more complete remittance information with payments.
+- Data Enriched – the ability to send more complete remittance information with payments

-3. Simple Addressing: A system to more easily address retail payments to any recipient using their phone number, email address, ABN or organisational identifier.
+- Simple Addressing – a system called PayID that enables consumers to more easily address payments to any recipient using an identifier like a phone number, email address, ABN or an organisational identifier

 Additional features will become available overtime with the development of new overlay services.